-Using the functions in the Session Keys Electric R window you can:
+Using the functions in the Session Keys Grand S window you can:

-- Select the desired sample set Studio or Live by clicking on one of the two corresponding icons in the lower left corner of the piano picture, see page 8. - Determine the tuning type and pitch as well as the desired velocity curve and other functions in the Settings dialog that appears when you click the cogwheel icon in the lower right corner of the piano picture, see page 9. - Control all tonality aspects that you can set up in the Tonality pop-up which appears when you click the Tonality button in the Sound section, located in the upper left of the window, see page 11.
-Tonality parameters include resonance volume, tines volume and position, envelope attack and decay, pedal, key and release noise and the volume of reverse samples. - Control all effect and amp settings in the Effects pop-up which appears when you click the Effects button in the Sound section, located in the upper left of the window, see page 14.
-Here you can activate/deactivate and set up the parameters of the following included effect units: tremolo, chorus, phaser, amp, compressor, delay and convolution reverb. - Set up the overall dynamic response in the Piano tab section that appears when you click the Piano tab in the lower right part of the window, see page 7.
-Here you can also use the Pentamorph fader and buttons (see page 7) to select or set up a blend of sound types and use the equalizer for filtering. - Save (and later load) all Tonality and Effects, Equalizer, Pentamorph and Dynamic settings as a Sound preset using the controls in the Sound section, located in the top left corner of the window, see page-11. - Assign a root note and a chord map (gender or mode) to a key or pad on your controller keyboard and use the Smart Chord function to play harmonically correct chords by pressing a key or pad, see page 22.
-You can also play different chord inversions as well as certain interval notes by pressing additional keys or pads. - Use the unique Animator that contains pre-programmed yet very flexible and usable electric piano phrases in various styles.
+- Select the desired sample set studio or concert by clicking on one of the two small grand piano icons in the lower left corner of the piano picture, see page 8. - Determine the tuning type and concert pitch as well as the desired velocity curve and other functions in the Settings dialog that appears when you click the cogwheel icon in the lower right corner of the piano picture, see page 9. - Control all tonality aspects that you can set up in the Tonality pop-up which appears when you click the Tonality button in the Sound section, located in the upper left of the window, see page 11.
+Tonality parameters include harmonic, inharmonic and sympathetic resonance, attack and decay, pedal, key and release noise and the volume of reverse samples. - Control all EQ and effect settings in the Effects pop-up which appears when you click the Effects button in the Sound section, located in the upper left of the window, see page 13.
+Here you can activate/deactivate and set up a 3-band equalizer, the stereo width, a compressor, a convolution reverb unit with many presets and a mix knob, a delay unit with mix and time controls. - Save (and later load) all Tonality and Effects settings as a Sound preset using the controls in the Sound section, located in the top left corner of the window, see page 11. - Set up the overall dynamic response in the Piano section that appears when you click the Piano tab in the lower right part of the window, see page 7.
+Here you can also use the Pentamorph fader and buttons to select or set up a blend of sound types.
+If you don't have a hardware triple foot pedal, you can manually activate/deactivate any combination of the three grand piano pedals here. - Assign a root note and a chord map (gender or mode) to a key or pad on your controller keyboard and use the Smart Chord function to play harmonically correct chords by pressing a key or pad, see page 15.
+You can also play different chord inversions as well as certain interval notes by pressing additional keys or pads. - The unique Animator contains pre-programmed yet very flexible and usable piano phrases in various styles.
 These phrases are grouped as songs that contain different phrases for intro, verse, choruses, bridge and ending, which you can apply using your own chords.
 All Animator setup parameters become available when you click on the Animator tab in the lower left part of the window.
-As with all other parameters in this list, these are described in detail in their own manual section, see page 27.
+As with all other parameters in this list, these are described in detail in their own manual section, see page 20.